 What is a Time Zone?

-A 'Time Zone' generally refers to any of the 24 regions of the Earth’s surface, loosely divided by longitude, in which standard time is kept.
+A 'Time Zone' refers to any of 24 regions loosely divided by longitude, where the same standard time is kept.

 - Interactive Time Zone Map